 - U.S. Chamber of Commerce – provides extensive resources and relief information for small businesses.

-- SBA Express Loan – The CARES Act increases the maximum SBA Express loan—a loan whose application SBA will process in 36 hours—from $350,000 to $1 million through December 31, 2020.
+- SBA Express Loan – The CARES Act increased the maximum SBA Express loan—a loan whose application SBA will process in 36 hours—from $350,000 to $1 million.